christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

 _Preface_

 Introduction\
-1 The Foundations of Christian Slave Morality\
+1 Foundations of Christian Slave Morality and Nietzschean Critique\
 2 Monotheism and Centralized Authority\
 3 Universalism and the Erosion of Hierarchy\
 4 Nietzschean 'Transvaluation of Values'\